Duke of Edinburgh Stakes Preview, Tips, Runners & Trends (Royal Ascot)

 Duke of Edinburgh Stakes Jockey Statistics

-The leading jockey in the Duke of Edinburgh Stakes over the last 20 renewals is Ryan Moore, who has won the race five times, with those five winners coming from Sugar Ray (2008), Opinion (2013), Arab Spring (2014), Baghdad (2019) and Okita Soushi (2023).
+The leading jockey in the Duke of Edinburgh Stakes over the last 20 renewals is Ryan Moore, who has won the race six times, with those six winners coming from Sugar Ray (2008), Opinion (2013), Arab Spring (2014), Baghdad (2019), Okita Soushi (2023) and Ethical Diamond (2025).
 Other jockeys who have recorded multiple wins in the Duke of Edinburgh Stakes are William Buick (2 wins) and Silvestre De Sousa (2 wins).
-Multiple jockeys have not had the best of times over the last 20 renewals in the Duke of Edinburgh Stakes, Jim Crowley (0-12), Frankie Dettori (0-11), James Doyle (0-11) and Jamie Spencer (0-11) have all failed to produce a single winner despite sending multiple rides to the race.
+Multiple jockeys have not had the best of times over the last 20 renewals in the Duke of Edinburgh Stakes, Jim Crowley (0-13), James Doyle (0-12), Jamie Spencer (0-11) and Frankie Dettori (0-11) have all failed to produce a single winner despite sending multiple rides to the race.

 Here are some of the top Duke of Edinburgh Stakes jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):